Rule XIII-1: Conduct Code

 - To carry out nondiscretionary duties imposed by state or federal law.

-- Applicability to Students, Faculty, and Staff; Varying Procedures, Routing for Complaints and Sanctions
+- Applicability to Students; Varying Procedures, Routing for Complaints and Sanctions

 B. Obligation to Know the Rules, Mental States

-- Every member of the community is obliged to conform to these rules and to seek timely guidance if they fail to understand them.
+- Every student is obliged to conform to these rules and to seek timely guidance if they fail to understand them.
 Ignorance or misunderstanding of one or more rules is not a defense to a charge, although it may be considered in mitigation.

 - Unless a stricter mental state is specified as an element of a particular violation, a person may be found in violation of this Code if their failure to act in accord with it was merely negligent.
 Negligence in this respect means ordinary (as opposed to criminal) negligence and includes failure to act with the care and attention of a reasonable person similarly situated and informed, acting in good faith.
 Violations may also be charged as having been committed recklessly, knowingly or purposefully, which, in cases of doubt, shall have the same meanings as under the Model Penal Code.